In 2020, it’s easier than ever to start a blog.

 To create a new menu, go to Appearance → Menus.
 Once there, look through the list of the available pages (the pages you’ve created so far) and click the checkboxes next to the ones that you want to have in your new menu.
 Then, click on “Add to Menu”.
 You’ll see your pages listed in the section on the right.

 At this stage, you can also drag-and-drop those pages to realign them.
-When you’re done, you can also select one of the checkboxes under “Display location” (see bellow).
-Most commonly, your main navigation location should be listed there – in my case, it’s “Top Menu”.
+When you’re done, you can also select one of the checkboxes under “Display location” (see below).
+Most commonly, your main navigation location should be listed there – in our case, it’s “Top Menu”.

-When I click on the main “Save Menu” button, my menu is going to be set.
+When we click on the main “Save Menu” button, my menu is going to be set.
 This is what it looks like on the live site:

 Depending on the theme that you’re using, you might have anywhere from zero to a handful of sidebars available + maybe a customizable footer as well.

-To tune up what’s displayed in all those areas, I’m going to use WordPress widgets.
+To tune up what’s displayed in all those areas, we’re going to use WordPress widgets.